Public-first fallback

 Print this and share it with your coaching staff.
 Set these at the first team meeting of the season.

-Copy and paste into your email, Remind, or TeamSnap.
-Replace [Team] and [Coach Name] before sending.
+Copy and paste into the communication system your program already uses.
+Replace [Team] and [Coach Name] before sharing.

 Subject